Flowpack/prunner/README.md

 A watch mode that polls the files for changes can be enabled with the `--watch` flag.
 The poll interval is configurable via `--poll-interval`.

-Note: A running pipeline job and completed jobs are not changed when the definitions are reloaded.
+> Note: Only newly scheduled jobs use the updated definitions.
+Running jobs and jobs that are queued for execution continue to use the old definition.

 ### Persistent job state